cryptix-network/cryptix-ledger-web/README.md

-# CytxVault
+# CpayVault

-CytxVault is a simple frontend interface for your Ledger device.
+CpayVault is a simple frontend interface for your Ledger device.

 ## Compatible Browsers